 Dr. Shin's main research areas are employee creativity at work, leadership, human side of corporate mergers and acquisitions, and cross-cultural studies.
 His studies have been published in leading academic journals including Academy of Management Journal, Journal of Applied Psychology, Journal of Management, Journal of Organizational Behavior, Journal of International Business Studies, Academy of Management Learning and Education, and Journal of Management Studies.
 He currently serves as a principal reviewer for Journal of Applied Psychology and Management and Organization Review.

 - Pamela Tierney, Ph.D., Professor, Associate Dean of Faculty & Research, Ames Professor of Management of Innovation & Technology

-Dr. Tierney's research focuses on micro and macro factors that influence the initiation stage of the innovation process in corporate settings.
-Her research in this area has been published in leading academic journals including the Academy of Management Journal, Journal of Applied Psychology, Personnel Psychology, and the Journal of Management.
-At PSU, Dr. Tierney teaches courses in organizational management, leadership, and team processes.
-Dr. Tierney is an active member of the Academy of Management and the editorial board of the Journal of Management.
+Dr. Tierney's research focuses on the creativity stage of the innovation process in corporate settings.
+Her main interest is on the impact of factors such as leadership and individual attributes such as creative self-efficacy and identity on creative engagement.
+Dr. Tierney’s research in this area has been published in leading academic journals including the Academy of Management Journal, Journal of Applied Psychology, Personnel Psychology, Journal of Management Studies, and the Journal of Management.
+She is on the editorial board of the Journal of Management.